REUSE, RECYCLING, AND RECOVERY RATE OF END-OF-LIFE VEHICLES

 Description

-The indicator measures the ratio between the amount reused plus the amount recycled and the total weight of end-of-life vehicles, following the calculation methodology established by Decision 2005/293/EC.
+The indicator measures the ratio between the quantity reused plus the quantity recycled and the total weight of end-of-life vehicles, according to the calculation methodology established by Decision 2005/293/EC.

 Purpose

-Verify the attainment of the target for preparation for reuse, recycling, and recovery of end-of-life vehicles as established by the applicable legislation.
+Verify the achievement of the objective of preparation for reuse, recycling and recovery of end-of-life vehicles established by law.

 Policy relevance and utility for users